cthoyt/cthoyt.github.io/_posts/2026/2026-09-24-chebi-nuclide-relationships.md

 then materializes isotope (same atomic number), isotone (same neutron number), and isobar (same nucleon number) relationships between them.

-This post covers
-[cthoyt/chebi-atomic-numbers-ontology@2](https://github.com/cthoyt/chebi-atomic-numbers-ontology/pull/2)
-and
-[cthoyt/chebi-atomic-numbers-ontology#3](https://github.com/cthoyt/chebi-atomic-numbers-ontology/pull/3).
+While the previous post was directly motivated by needs for the upcoming basis set ontology for NFDI4Chem, extending the axiomizations from partially qualified atoms (with just atomic number) to fully qualified atoms (with both atomic and neutron number) was an obvious next step once I was already familiar with the ChEBI atom hierarchy.

+The code and data presented in this post were added in [cthoyt/chebi-atomic-numbers-ontology@2](https://github.com/cthoyt/chebi-atomic-numbers-ontology/pull/2) and [cthoyt/chebi-atomic-numbers-ontology#3](https://github.com/cthoyt/chebi-atomic-numbers-ontology/pull/3).

-## Making a ROBOT template
+## Making the ROBOT template

-While ChEBI has full coverage through element 117 in the atoms branch, it only has light coverage of isotopes.
-While some of them have been operationalized with the `isotopes.tsv` file, the following script can be used to generate additional rows.
+While ChEBI has full coverage through element 117 in the atoms branch, it only has partial coverage of isotopes.
+I used the following script to produce an initial ROBOT template:

-With the exception of the three isotopes of hydrogen, which each have their own labels, all isotopes have the nomenclature scheme `<element>-<nucleon number>`.

 ```python
 import pandas as pd